Primary Navigation Mobile

 The Renault Clio once topped this list in its previously-available 130hp petrol automatic form.
 But that powertrain is no longer available to buy in the UK – in its place is the fiendishly clever 140hp hybrid system, which by its nature is available only as an automatic.

-It’s not quite as slick as Toyota’s system but is more powerful and almost as efficient.
+It’s not quite as smooth as hybrid system found in the Toyota Yaris but is more powerful and almost as efficient.
 While we’ve had quite the moan about Renault’s hybrid cars in some forms, the system seems to work quite well in the Clio.
 And if you want this multi award-winning car as an automatic, it’s your only option.

 Pros